 The county manager form of government also provides for the grouping and consolidation of different administrative functions into departments and agencies.
 Examples of Henrico’s departments include: Fire, Police, Planning, Public Works, and Recreation and Parks.
 The county manager is responsible for appointing the heads of all of the county government departments, with the exception of the constitutional offices of the Clerk of the Circuit Court, Commonwealth’s Attorney, and Sheriff.
 These constitutional offices are decided by public election.
 Furthermore, under the county manager form of government, the constitutional offices of treasurer and commissioner of the revenue do not exist; rather, those functions are combined into a Department of Finance, which is led by an appointed Director of Finance.

 As the County has expanded in the years since 1934, the demands on local government and its services has required an expansion of the county manager’s scope of responsibilities.
 Today, four deputy county managers assist the county manager in supervising the work of the County’s many agencies and departments.
 These deputy county managers specialize in one of the following categories: Administration, Community Services, Community Development, and Community Operations.
-For a complete organizational chart of the County hierarchy, please refer to this link.
+View a complete organizational chart of the County hierarchy.

 Within the county manager form of government, the School Board operates as a separate entity from the rest of general government, but funding for both branches is provided by the Board of Supervisors.
 The relationship between the two Boards is further intertwined by consolidated services such as a uniform pay plan, integrated financial accounting system, combined procurement, a joint risk management department, and many other examples of cooperation.
 However, the School Board also directly reports to the Henrico electorate; like the Board of Supervisors, School Board members are elected by the voters to represent each of the five magisterial districts, and members serve four-year terms.
 The School Board is responsible for the allocation and control of school finances, the management of its programs and personnel, and the appointment of the superintendent of schools.
 For more information about the Henrico School Board, visit their website at http://henricoschools.us/.